SystemView

 • comment the line #define traceTASK_SWITCHED_IN() if defined

 6. Print the RTT block address to the serial port on startup: printf("SEGGER_RTT block address: %p\n", &(_SEGGER_RTT));.
-Include required #include "SEGGER_RTT.h".
+The following include directive is required: #include "SEGGER_RTT.h".

 Note

-This is useful if SystemView does not find automatically the RTT block address.
+This is useful if SystemView does not automatically find the RTT block address.
 See section RTT Control Block Not Found for more details.

 Note